 You are invited to allow your pond to be treated as part of a research study to evaluate the effectiveness of shoreline rotenone to reduce largemouth bass recruitment in small impoundments.
 The study is being conducted by Dr. Matthew J. Catalano, in the Auburn University School of Fisheries, Aquaculture, and Aquatic Sciences.
 You were selected as a possible participant because your pond fits criteria for inclusion in this study.
 The reason for the rotenone treatment is to reduce the density of baby bass in the pond, which may increase food availability thereby increasing bass growth and body condition (plumpness).
 The effectiveness of this treatment method has not been thoroughly studied, which underscores the need for our study and the importance of your pond in the study.

 If you decide to participate in this research study, you will be asked to allow the investigators to apply the botanical piscicide rotenone along the shoreline of your pond on ______ ______ _____(year, month,day).
 Rotenone is a natural fish poison derived from the roots of several species of plants in the family Leguminosae (the bean/pea family) and will kill fish that encounter it.
 We will apply it at low concentrations in shallow water along the edge of the pond and thus the application method will kill baby bass and bluegill but have minimal impact on adult fish.
-We will also need to access your pond one day after rotenone treatment to conduct seine hauls pull a 15’X4’ net along the shoreline to assess reductions in baby bass fry(1-2 month old fish).
+We will also need to access your pond one day after rotenone treatment to pull a 15’X4’ net along the shoreline to assess reductions in baby bass (1-2 month old fish).
 We will also need to access your pond to conduct an electrofishing survey in spring to evaluate changes in the number of largemouth bass reaching age-1 the following spring.
 Upon completion of the sampling, we will provide you with a professionally done pond fish population report to communicate to you the status of the fish population in your pond (lengths, weights, body condition, and relative abundance) and also to report on any changes that we documented following the shoreline rotenone treatment.

 Are there any risks to your pond?
 The risks associated with participating in this study are that it is possible that a small number of adult largemouth bass and bluegill will be inadvertently killed by the rotenone application.
 To minimize these risks, we will apply the rotenone very close to shore in shallow water and after bass reproduction has ceased but before substantial bluegill reproduction has begun.
 The low rates of rotenone that we will apply will create no risks for wildlife and/or humans in the area.
 Out of an abundance of caution, we recommend that the pond and surrounding shoreline be avoided the day of treatment and up to 48 hours after treatment to minimize contact with treated water and to not interfere with our follow-up fish netting activities.